- Home

 Campuses and Observatories

-The campuses of the Department of Astronomical Science are NAOJ campuses and NAOJ observatories.
+The campuses of Astronomical Science Program are NAOJ campuses and NAOJ observatories.
 NAOJ offers astronomers nationwide joint usage of research facilities including observational facilities such as the Subaru Telescope and NAOJ Nobeyama radio telescopes, as well as supercomputers.
 The domestic campuses are Mitaka Campus, NAOJ Nobeyama, Mizusawa Campus, the Gravitational Wave Project Office Kamioka Branch, and the VERA Stations.
 However, our campuses are not just in Japan.
-We also have the Subaru Telescope in Hawai`i and many students belonging to the Department of Astronomical Science stay there long-term for research.
+We also have the Subaru Telescope in Hawai`i and ALMA in Chile.
+Many faculty members belonging to the Astronomical Science Program stay there long-term for research and engage in education in the Astronomical Science Program.

 Campuses and Observatories